 Travelling through a trusted tour operator is an important way of reducing risk and ensuring a smoother experience, especially in these transitionary times.
 What’s more, if tour operators are not supported, some might not survive, hugely reducing visitor choice in the future as well as raising prices in the future.

 Given that Government policy on safe countries can change in response to any spike in the pandemic overseas, the risk of a holiday cancellation cannot be excluded.
 Following Foreign Office advice is paramount.
 Travellers should check with insurance providers to ensure that Covid cover is specifically included.
 At the start of the pandemic, most insurers excluded Covid cover but some leading lights now include it.
-The EHIC card, the European healthcare scheme, ensures basic health care but the card is only valid until the end of 2020, with doubt about its continuance, given the effect of Brexit.
+The EHIC card, the European healthcare scheme, ensured basic health care but the card has now been replaced by the GHIC, the new Health Card for the UK after Brexit.
+For more information of the GHIC card and how to apply for one, please click here.

 Certainly, as elsewhere, there are justified fears around crowds, festivals, large gatherings and travelling on public transport, from trains to planes.
 While cruising is at a standstill until 2021, some island ferries are still operating.
 International flights are resuming, linked to demand and the lifting of lockdowns.
 Given its preparedness, Italy has imposed impressive airport procedures, which are more stringent than in most countries.
 The same is true of the pandemic protocols that govern everyday life.
 As a result, the visitor experience is as seamless and safe as possible.
 The Italian love of the outdoor lifestyle also reinforces the safety messaging.